 to move on to the Commodore Amiga.
 Due to lifestyle changes, I never did

 create any software for the Amiga but in 1997, the bug caught me again and

 I returned to the Tandy Color Computer.
 I found that a dedicated group of

-faithful users still existed so I got to work and created several new games
+faithful users still existed so I re-entered the CoCo community.

 What's this site

 I have designed this site to be read sequencially from the first project

 to the last so that you can see the progression of events, ideas and decisions

 that were made as time went on.

 I detail each project on this site, you will read about my dreams and